txt/se20/docs/syllabus.md

 ### Disabilities

 Reasonable accommodations will be made for students with verifiable disabilities.
-In order to take advantage of available accommodations, students must register with Disability Services for Students at
-1900 Student Health Center, Campus Box 7509, 919-515-7653.
-For more information on NC State's policy on working with students with disabilities, please see the Academic Accommodations for Students with Disabilities Regulation(REG 02.20.01).
+In order to take advantage of available accommodations, students must register with the Disability Resource Office at Holmes Hall, Suite 304, Campus Box 7509, 919-515-7653.
+For more information on NC State’s policy on working with students with disabilities, please see the Academic Accommodations for Students with Disabilities Regulation (REG02.20.01) (https://policies.ncsu.edu/regulation/reg-02-20-01/).

 Students are responsible for reviewing the PRRs which pertain to their course rights and